-Art of Breathing practices touch and soothe each emotion to eliminate stress.
-Breathing exercises combined with wisdom teachings allow cellular, emotional and mental change.
-In the inner stillness we become aware of where energy is blocked in the body, and learn practices that release those blocks and allow peace to flow.
-Recent scientific studies have revealed that the Vagus Nerve (organ that governs our parasympathetic nervous system) when impaired, is responsible for all stress related dis-ease, disorders, and illnesses.
-Depression, Post Traumatic Stress (PTS), Irritable Bowel, Anxiety, Panic Attacks, Mood/Hormonal swings, Crohn’s, Fibromyalgia, Alzheimer’s, and Obesity.
+Practicing touching and soothing each emotion allows for cellular, emotional, and mental change.
+In inner stillness we become aware of where energy is blocked in the body, and learn techniques to release those blocks and allow peace to flow.
+Recent scientific studies show that the vagus nerve when impaired, is responsible for or contributes strongly to stress related diseases, disorders, and illnesses, such as:

 Columbia College of Physicians & Surgeons

-Peace Production brings cutting edge, yet ancient technology, Kriya Yoga, to life in Art of Breathing.
-New studies bring this practice to the forefront as science discovers the power of self healing through breathing exercises and the workings of the Vagus Nerve.
-All humanity may benefit from this take home practice of conscious breathing that heals the Vagus Nerve, thereby relieving symptoms of stress related diseases.
+This technology that is both cutting edge and ancient, Kriya Yoga, is brought to new life through the Art of Breathing program.
+New studies bring this practice to the forefront as science discovers the power of self healing through breathing exercises and the workings of the vagus nerve.
+All of humanity may benefit from this take-home practice.
 When youth experience the awareness of breath and exercises, they are more easily guided into their personal passions.
-When elders experience the breathing exercises and wisdom shared, they begin to heal their bodies and open their hearts.
-Those recovering from addiction find inner strength to make positive changes in their lives.
-And when veterans experience the healing of the practice, they are able to see themselves more clearly and reprogram their minds from the military programming and trauma they experienced on the battlefield.
+When elders experience the breathing exercises and wisdom shared, they begin to heal their bodies from years of trauma.
+When veterans experience the healing of the practice, they are able to see themselves more clearly and reprogram their nervous system from the trauma they experienced in military environments.